brandonhorst/confine/README.md

 #### `confine.validateSchema(schema)`

-- Returns a boolean indicating if `schema` is valid.
+- Returns a `boolean` indicating if `schema` is valid.
 This should be checked for any untrusted schema before calling any other method - using an invalid schema with the other `confine` methods results in undetermined behavior.

 #### `confine.validate(obj, schema)`

-- Returns a boolean indicating if `obj` is valid according to `schema`
+- Returns a `boolean` indicating if `obj` is valid according to `schema`.
+- A schema being valid means that `_.isEqual(confine.normalize(obj, schema), obj)`.
+That is, `normalize`ing the object will not change it.

 #### `confine.normalize(obj, schema)`

 - Returns an adjusted representation of `obj`, removing invalid or unnecessary fields and filling in defaults.
+- Please note that you do not need to check `validate` before calling `normalize`. `normalize` expects an invalid `obj`, and will adjust it appropriately.
+You still must call `validateSchema`, though.

 ## Confine Schemas